dedunu/tech/_posts/2020-02-05-how-to-run-command-after-rds-creation.md

 ---
 layout: post
-title: Terraform: How to run a command after an RDS creation?
+title: "Terraform: How to run a command after an RDS creation?"
 ---

 I wanted to know how to run a command after creating an RDS instance with Terraform.
 This was the answer I got from AWS.
 Even though, Terraform shouldn't be used like this.